AlibabaPAI/llumnix/docs/Arguments.md

 - Llumnix does not support pipeline parallel currently.

 `--num-schedule-steps`
-- Llumnix does not support multi-step scheduling.
+- Llumnix does not support multi-step scheduling currently.

 Besides, Llumnix does not support sampling algorithms whose number of ouput sequences is greater than one (vllm.SamplingParams.n > 1), such as beam search.